projectgus/jms567ctl/README.md

 * StarTech S358BU33ERM ([reference](https://github.com/projectgus/jms567ctl/issues/1))

-*Feel free to send PRs to expand these lists!*
+*If you've used this tool with another device, please send a PR or open an issue to add to these lists.*

 ## Background